 Information Regarding Hazing

-Appalachian State University, The State of North Carolina, Office of Campus Activities, and The Interfraternity, Panhellenic and National Pan-Hellenic Councils do not tolerate or encourage any activities that may constitute hazing according to the definitions below.
-We encourage any member that believes they have been a victim of hazing to report the alleged violation directly to the Office of Campus Activities so that the incident can be investigated immediately and appropriately.
+Appalachian State University, The State of North Carolina, Office of Campus Activities, and The Interfraternity, Panhellenic, Multicultural Greek, and National Pan-Hellenic Councils do not tolerate or encourage any activities that may constitute hazing according to the definitions below.
+We encourage any member that believes they have been a victim of hazing or witnessed or participated in hazing to report the alleged violation directly to the Office of Student Conduct so that the incident can be investigated immediately and appropriately.

 It is unlawful for any student in attendance at any university, college, or school in this State to engage in hazing, or to aid or abet any other student in the commission of this offense.
 For the purposes of this section hazing is defined as follows: "to subject another student to physical injury as part of an initiation, or as a prerequisite to membership, into any organized school group, including any society, athletic team, fraternity or sorority, or other similar group."
 Any violation of this section shall constitute a Class 2 misdemeanor.
 (1913, c.
 169, ss.
 1, 2, 3, 4; C.S., s.
 4217; 1969, c.
 1224, s.
 1; 1993, c.
 539, s.
 19; 1994, Ex.
 Sess., c.
 24, s.
 14(c); 2003-299, s.
 1; and as it may be amended hereafter.)

 Causing or permitting an individual, as part of an initiation or as a criterion or perceived criterion of membership in a society, club, athletic team, or similar group or organization, to participate in any activity that subjects or is likely to subject that individual or others to physical, mental, or emotional harm, or destroys or removes property, whether or not that individual has consented to participation in the activity.
 Silent participation or being in the presence of hazing is not a neutral act; they are considered a violation of this provision.